Bernie-2016/ground-control/README.md

 We are using PostgreSQL for our database.
 On top of that, we are creating a [GraphQL](http://graphql.org/) API.
 GraphQL is designed to make it easy to build APIs for objects that have many relationships.
 On the frontend, we are using [React](https://facebook.github.io/react/) for the view layer, and React talks to GraphQL via [Relay](https://facebook.github.io/relay/).

 If you are feeling stuck/aren't familiar with any of this and want some help, please don't bang your head against a wall!
-Talk to me (saikat@berniesanders.com, @saikat in the BernieBuilders Slack).
+Talk to me (jacoblegrone@berniesanders.com, @jlegrone in the [BernieBuilders Slack](https://organize.berniesanders.com/slack/berniebuilders)).

 ## More info?